Session 40 Religion, Race, Policy and Socioeconomic status: Mortality in 19th and 20th century UK and US

 Religion and Child Death in Early-Twentieth Century Ireland •

-Michail Raftakis, University of Sassari; Francesco Scalone, Università di Bologna; Lucia Pozzi, Università degli Studi di Sassari; Liam Kennedy, Queen's University of Belfast.
+Michail Raftakis, Department of Statistical Sciences - University of Bologna; Francesco Scalone, Università di Bologna; Lucia Pozzi, Università degli Studi di Sassari; Liam Kennedy, Queen's University of Belfast.

 4.